 Sample film budgets

 For instructional purposes, we’ve made a sample film budget available here.
-It’s a PDF rather than an actual film budgeting software file, but it’s a great place to start.
+It’s a PDF rather than an actual film budgeting software file, but at 35 pages it includes a lot of detail and makes a great place to start.

 And we also have this sample cost report, built from the same budget.
 Cost reports are something you’ll generate often during production to get a picture of your Estimated Final Cost and Estimate To Complete; Showbiz Budgeting lets you do it without leaving the software.

-Questions about film budgeting software?
-Meet with an expert
+For more on film budgeting software, Meet with an expert